gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 But the Cold War ended, the greatest generation, who were soft liberals, as I'd call them, died off.
 I think the last non-hyper-liberal president was probably George H.W.
 Bush.
 And then in comes Clinton:
-These were the baby boomers, they'd never experienced war or conflict themselves at least not the elite ones who dodged the draft in Vietnam and so on.
+These were the baby boomers, they'd never experienced war or conflict themselves, at least not the elite ones who dodged the draft in Vietnam.
 And then they were told, "You run the world now.
 And there are absolutely no limits to your power.
 There are no checks and balances on your power, you don't have to think about that at all."

 And then they were handed extremely highly developed mass media systems, propaganda systems.